The Neural and Cognitive Sciences graduate program area includes two broad foci: (i) Neuroscience, and (ii) Cognitive Science and Social Psychology.

 The Neuroscience curriculum and research activities are designed to advance understanding of the dynamic relationship between the nervous system, mind, and behavior.
 Training is offered jointly by the Department of Psychology and the J.P.
 Scott Center for Neuroscience, Mind, and Behavior, and includes courses in Basic Neuroscience and Cognition, Neuroethology, Behavioral Ecology, and Psychopharmacology.

-The faculty in Cognitive Science and Social Psychology direct research and teach courses in psycholinguistics, visuospatial perception, judgment and inference, and evolutionary and social psychology.
-BGSU also has an interdisciplinary, cross-departmental collaboration in Cognitive Science.
+The faculty in Human Cognition and Behavior direct research and teach courses in visuospatial perception, judgment and inference, and evolutionary and social psychology.

 - Related Research in the BGSU School of Media and Communication